DiamondLightSource/Savu/doc/source/savu_hpc.rst

 Requirements:
     - An MPI implementation (tested with openmpi 3.1.4)

 Installation:

-1. Ensure that your MPI libraries are can be found in the PATH?

-1. Download the latest version of :download:`savu <../../install/savu_hpc/savu_installer/savu_installer.tar.gz>` and extract.
+1. Download the latest version of :download:`savu <https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/DiamondLightSource/Savu/tree/v2.4/install/2_4_install>` and extract.

 2. Run the following command and follow the installation instructions:

     >>> bash savu_installer/savu_installer.sh

+3. Check the output of the tests that run automatically at the end of the installation process.
+If there are any errors then

+To re-run the tests again with

 # what does Savu install?